 a) Mope around in self-pity that you are feeling lonely and have no one to share this special day with?

 b) Realise that through all your ups and downs in life, through all your rubbish relationships and breakups, there’s maybe one or a fair few friends you’ve relied on to pick you back up and dust you off.
 You can then recognise that, sure, it’s a different kind of love, but you love your mates!
 So, who better to spend your day with?

 Option B certainly sounds better.
 Call your pals and see who’s free for a meal, a poker night, a pamper night or a few drinks (that could possibly escalate into a night on the town); you don’t have to miss out!

 Tips for the date!

 Accordingly, when you’ve decided on the kind of Valentine’s day date you want the crucial things to remember are:

 - Enjoy yourself; ignore the haters slamming Valentine’s day as a waste of time.

 - Prepare for the expenses.
 Think about which activities you can afford before you confirm what you are going to do; the fun is unlikely to outweigh the feeling of dread in the morning when you’ve blown half your monthly salary on one day.

 - Book transport in advance.
 Depending on where you are going, taxi services can get pretty busy on Valentine’s day so make sure you’ve arranged the pick-up beforehand to limit any excess stress.

 - Think ahead to minimise embarrassing moments.
-We recommend always placing the napkin in your lap during dinner, keeping a packet of mints in your bag to fix that post-garlic bread breath and wearing dandi patches during the date so you can look your best in your favourite colour, without the worry of sweat marks appearing if you’re feeling nervous.
+We recommend always placing the napkin in your lap during dinner, keeping a packet of mints in your bag to fix that post-garlic bread breath and wearing dandi London's anti-sweat accessories during the date so you can look your best in your favourite colour, without the worry of sweat marks appearing if you’re feeling nervous.